Hendrix-CS/csci150/index.md

 the start of class time -- you can write (neatly) or type and print such solutions.

 Each correct homework earns **one credit**.
-Submitting a homework **on time** earns **one additional credit**.
+Submitting a sincere attempt at completing the homework **on time** earns **one additional credit**.
 If a homework is incorrect and does not receive credit, a student who wishes to revise the homework will be expected to visit office hours for feedback prior to submitting the revision.

 ## <a name="quizzes">Quizzes</a>